 Our presentations / talks offer students a deeper look into Post 16 options.
 They are suitable for Years 10 to 13 and can be delivered at your school or sixth form, either to a single class, whole year group or school assembly.
 School leavers could benefit from a careers orientated presentation to provide your pupils with information about all Post 16 and Post 18 pathways available to them and can be generalised or a specific focus such as Apprenticeships, Higher Education, Vocational and Technical routes, A Levels.

 Our application workshops will provide your pupils with tips and advice about which course or apprenticeship they should apply for, how to apply and what to expect at their interview.
 This can be provided to either a single class or on a one-to-one basis and are suitable for Years 10 to 13.

 GCSE/A Level Results support

 We can attend your school or sixth form on either your mock results days or your actual results days in August.
 We will provide your pupils with the full range of options if their results were not what they were expecting and they are now unsure of their next steps.

-We can attend events at your school, for example hosting information stands at parents evenings to provide information advice and guidance to parents and students on our West Suffolk College and University offer.
+We can attend events at your school, for example hosting information stands at parents evenings and careers events to provide information, advice and guidance to your students and their parents on our West Suffolk College and University offer.

 We understand that choosing where and what to study after GCSE’s can be a difficult decision.
 It’s hard to imagine how unique studying at West Suffolk College might be.
 We can offer your students the opportunity to experience our courses for themselves by attending one of our Taster Days.
 This will give them a chance to really get a feel for college life and to see what they could achieve.
 Alternatively we can provide a campus tour, which is a great way to get to know what the College has to offer.